Our Position

 • Farm Credit System (FCS) lenders enjoy unfair competitive advantages over rural community banks, leveraging their tax and funding advantages as government sponsored enterprises (GSEs) to siphon the best loans from community banks’ loan portfolios.
 The FCS’s abusive tactic of undercutting market pricing to obtain the best loans jeopardizes the viability of many community banks and the economic strength of the thousands of rural communities they serve.

-• ICBA strenuously opposes the Farm Credit Administration’s (FCA’s) initiative to allow FCS to engage in non-farm financing labeled as investments or investment bonds.
-ICBA rejects legislation proposed by the Farm Credit Council to allow blanket approval authority of these FCS “investments” without FCA’s case-by-case review and approval, as this could open the floodgate to FCS non-farm lending
+• ICBA strenuously opposes the Farm Credit Administration’s (FCA’s) initiative to allow FCS to engage in non-farm financing labeled as “investments”.
+ICBA objects to legislation proposed by the Farm Credit Council to allow blanket approval authority of FCS “investments” for non-farm financing without FCA’s case-by-case review and approval as this could open the floodgate to FCS non-farm lending and increase risks to the FCS.

 • ICBA opposes allowing FCS lenders to become the equivalent of rural banks with powers to establish checking and savings accounts, take deposits, or establish a consumer-oriented deposit insurance plan administered by the FCA.
 FCS lenders also should not have access to the Federal Reserve’s ACH system for clearing electronic credit and debit transfers.